Cydnirn/cinnamon-quality-api/README.md

-# Cinnamon Quality Prediction Model
+# Cinnamon Quality Classification Model

-This project provides a machine learning model that predicts cinnamon quality based on various physical and chemical properties.
+This project provides a machine learning model that classifies cinnamon quality based on various physical and chemical properties.
 The model is exposed through a simple Flask API, which can be run locally or deployed using Docker.

 Data from [Kaggle](https://www.kaggle.com/datasets/madaraweerasingha/cinnamon-quality-classification)